p-b-/SmallForth/readme.md

 * 1 would correspond to a pointer to a value type, or a pointer to an object (held in C++ as a pointer to a pointer)
 * 2 would correspond to a pointer, to a pointer, to a value type.

-creating a variable created a pointer (with indirection level of 1):
+creating a variable creates a pointer (with indirection level of 1):

 ```" hello I am a string " variable vstr```